opeik/website/content/2024-07-14-powershell-is-not-my-favourite-scripting-language/index.md

 being made the way that it was made?<sup>[\[2\]]</sup>

-In the future, I'd rather deal with the hassle of installing [`nushell`] on every CI runner than subject myself to the depraved machinations of POSIX shell and Powershell.
-I encourage you to do the same.
+In the future, I'd rather deal with the hassle of installing [`nushell`] on every CI runner than continue to subject myself to the depraved machinations of POSIX shell and Powershell.
+I encourage you to do the same, we all deserve better.

 Powershell is not my favourite scripting language.<sup>[\[3\]]</sup>